Magnetic Field Dependence of the Spin Fluctuations in CeCu$_{5.8}$Ag$_{0.2}$: Introduction

-In this article, we follow up on these recent insights addressing the question of how external magnetic field affects the fluctuations in CeCu$_{5.8}$Ag$_{0.2}$ at $\bf{Q_1}$ and $\bf{Q_2}$.
-We find that the quantum critical fluctuations are sensitive to magnetic fields along the orthorhombic $c$-axis, but remain unchanged at least up to $\mu_0H$ = 8 T for $H||b$.
+In this article, we explore these recent insights by addressing the question of how external magnetic field affects the fluctuations in CeCu$_{5.8}$Ag$_{0.2}$ at $\bf{Q_1}$ and $\bf{Q_2}$.
+This is motivated by earlier studies of CeCu$_6$ showing a pronounced anisotropy in the magnetic susceptibility as a function of the magnetic field direction \cite{Amato1987} and suppression of the magnetic excitations at moderate fields along the crystallographic $c$-axis \cite{Amato1988}.
+Further macroscopic studies of CeCu$_{6-x}$Au$_{x}$ and CeCu$_{6-x}$Ag$_{x}$ have identified the $c$ axis as the easy axis and the $b$ axis as the hardest axis in the series \cite{Schlager1993, Scheidt2002, Amato1987}.
+Our microscopic studies of CeCu$_{5.8}$Ag$_{0.2}$ reveal that the quantum critical fluctuations are sensitive to magnetic fields along the $c$-axis, but remain unchanged at least up to $\mu_0H$ = 8 T for $H||b$.
 The result reflects the spin anisotropy of the long-range ordered ground state at larger Ag substitution \cite{Poudel2015}, therefore supporting that the quantum critical fluctuations in CeCu$_{5.8}$Ag$_{0.2}$ arise from a SDW QPT.